 When you file a disability claim one of the first things that will be requested by the insurance company is a list of skills required to do your job.
 What is not explained to you is that if you can do any one of those skills, that you have listed, you can be denied disability benefits.

 The analysis of what marketable skills you have is often performed by a CRC member.
 It is their job to report to the insurance company if you can be employed with the skill set that remains available to you.
 It appears that the insurance companies are applying pressure to CRC members to help them in their denial of disability claims.
 At least that is indicated in a recent survey of 7,660 members.

 The CRCC survey queried members about their perceptions of ethical dilemmas and implications for code of ethics revisions.
 At the top of the list, members were most concerned about being pressured by their employer, followed by confidentiality and exceptions to confidentiality.
 When members were asked about what concerns they foresee in the future they responded that their concerns for the future are the same as they are today–employer pressures and issues regarding confidentiality.

 Some interpret the CRCC survey as further proof that the insurance companies are creating a firewall to burn their claimants.
 The insurance companies have taken the spotlight off themselves and shifted the attention to the certified rehabilitation counselors.
-A site that is pursuing this line of activity is The TSA Scam.
+Nolo Press list eight reasons you may denied benefits.